amosproj/amos2021ss04-is-project-linter/.github/ISSUE_TEMPLATE/feature_request.md

 3. So that {}

 ## Acceptance criteria
-* Criterion 1
-* Criterion 2
 * ...

 ## Definition of done
-* Added only after week 5
-* The same for all features
+* Approved by product owner
+* Code review by release manager
+* 50% test coverage in backend